ICE electronic requesting

 The Quick Reference Guides (QRGs) show you how to complete the common tasks in ICE.
 Please click on the links below to download the PDF.

-Quick reference guide 1 - How to Access Ice via EMIS Quick reference guide 2 - How to Request in ICE Quick reference guide 3 - How to delete a request in ICE Quick reference guide 4 - How to look at results in EMIS Quick reference guide 5 - How to look at results in ICE Quick reference guide 6 - Setting up ICE Users in EMAS manager Quick reference guide 7 – Using iRefer as a training toolFrequently asked questions
+Quick reference guide 1 - How to Access Ice via EMIS Quick reference guide 2 - How to Request in ICE Quick reference guide 3 - How to delete a request in ICE Quick reference guide 4 - How to specimen collect in ICE Quick reference guide 5 - How to look at results in ICE Quick reference guide 6 - Setting up ICE Users in EMAS manager Quick reference guide 7 – How to find or check an order number in ICEVideos

 How do locums access the system?